IPAM: IP Address Management

 Creation of reconnaissance tasks and Discovery server

 The IPAM module uses the Net Scan system of Discovery server.
-The IPAM type tasks that you see in the Discovery Task Lists are created by the IPAM handshake task and you should not manually create or delete IPAM handshake tasks.
+The IPAM tasks that you see in Discovery Task Lists are created by the IPAM handshake task and you should not manually create or delete IPAM handshake tasks.

 IPAM VLAN